yuxuantaoisak/unit_4/Project/README.md

 ## Login system

-my client required a login system for the application so that different users can have their unique profile pages and post the comments.
+A login system for the application is required so that different users can have their unique profile pages and post the comments.
 I initially decided to use cookies as a way of storing when a user is logged in.
 The code below shows my first attempt and I will explain in detail below.

 ```.py